-Today you’ll make your way to Riviere-Du-Loup for a special night away in a lighthouse.
-You’ll hop on a ferry to reach your destination, in the meantime, your guide will tell you all about the flora and fauna of St. Lawrence River and the islands.
-With a little luck, you may even see a beluga whale swimming in the sea.
-Once you arrive at the lighthouse, snacks and drinks will be waiting for you.
-You’ll then have the day to explore around the island.
-There are plenty of hiking trails for you to venture on, and some of them give you views of the seals sunbathing below.
+Today you’ll make your way to Riviere-Du-Loup, on the banks of the St. Lawrence River where you’ll spend the night in a restored lighthouse.
+You’ll hop on a ferry to cross the water, leaving your car at the harbour and, with a little luck, you may even see a beluga whale swimming past.
+Once you arrive at the lighthouse, you’ll have the rest of the day to explore the island.
+There are plenty of hiking trails, some with views of the seals sunbathing below.

 Today you will arrive in one of the largest French-speaking cities in the world, Montreal.
 You’ll spend your first day exploring the city, you can take a trip to Mount Royal, located in the heart of the city, it’s a mountain that gives you breath-taking views of the skyscrapers in the city or adventure down the cobbled streets of Old Montreal.
 Your second day will include a guided bike tour.
 You’ll pass neighbourhoods, must-see attractions and the cities secret places, discovering the 400 plus years of history, architecture and urban vitality of the city.
 You’ll also stop at Montreal’s most famous bagel bakery, so you can see for yourself what all the hype is about.
 You’ll spend 2 nights in your cosy hotel.